NeoSahadeo/16Bit-Python-CPU/source/implspec.rst

    to a tuple it will be ``(0,0,1,...)``

 ..
 HINT::
-   Tuple-binary values are always in reverse binary order.
-Where the left most bit is the least and the vice-versa.
+   Tuple-binary values are always in reverse binary order, where the leftmost bit is the least significant and vice-versa.

 .. _generate-bits: